 This study employed cross-sectional survey designs.
 The cross-sectional survey designs was used to test the relationship between governance practices and judicial system service delivery in Kenya.
-The crosssectional survey design was preferred because of its appropriateness to examine causal relationships between study variables (Saunders et al., 2007).
 The target population of this study was 4,536 comprising of 7 Supreme Court judges, 29 Court of Appeal Judges, 96 High Court Judges, 497 Magistrates/Kadhis and 3,904 judicial staff.
-The sampling frame for this study was 4,536 comprising 7 Supreme Court judges, 29 Court of Appeal Judges, 96 High Court Judges, 497 Magistrates/Kadhis and 3,904 judicial staff.
-The sampling techniques that was used in the study is stratified random sampling.
-Data was obtained by means of research questionnaires.
+The sampling techniques that was used in the study was stratified random sampling.
+Primary data was obtained by means of research questionnaires.

 For secondary data collection, the study utilized document analysis.
 In order to obtain the relevant data, scrutiny was needed from already existing documents (Kothari, 2004).
 For this study, quantitative data was collected and analyzed by using SPSS version 25 to calculate the response rate using descriptive statistics including frequencies, percentages, mean, and standard deviation.
+Qualitative data analysis was conducted using content analysis (computer-aided), where a code is assigned to specific themes and inserted into SPSS version 25 to produce concise statistics.
 The researcher further employed a multivariate regression model to study the relationships between the factors studied here.
 The research deemed the regression method to be useful for its ability to test the nature of the role of independent variables on a dependent variable.
+Regression can estimate the coefficients of the linear equation, involving one or more independent variables, which best predicted the value of the dependent variable (Cooper & Schindler, 2011).
 A multiple regression model was used to assess the collective effect of four independent variables and the dependent variable.
+The regression model was as follows: